The 20 Best Acute Intermittent Porphyria Doctors Near Me in New York, US

 Offers Telehealth

-Leonard Naymagon is a Hematologist in New York, New York.
+Leonard Naymagon is a Hematologist practicing medicine in New York, New York.
 Dr. Naymagon is rated as an Experienced provider by MediFind in the treatment of Acute Intermittent Porphyria.
-His top areas of expertise are Venous Thromboembolism (VTE), Hemophagocytic Lymphohistiocytosis, Thrombocytopenia, and Idiopathic Neutropenia.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Venous Thromboembolism (VTE), Hemophagocytic Lymphohistiocytosis, Thrombocytopenia, and Idiopathic Neutropenia.
 Dr. Naymagon is currently accepting new patients.

 Experienced in Acute Intermittent Porphyria